saitejaprasadam/Tik-Tok-Scrapper/README.md

   * user_name is just for directory naming purpose
   * user_id you can fetch from https://tiktoky.com the url after selecting the required user profile

+  * Looks tiktoky is down, I will post alternate soon

 # Run
   After config run the scrapper python file.